-11. Branch Revenue
+5.1.
+Branch Revenue

-A.11.1) Revenue generated by the Branch shall be handled in the following ways:

-A.11.1.a) Event Revenue shall be deposited in the Branch General Fund
+5.1a Event Revenue shall be deposited in the Branch General Fund account.

-A.11.1.b) Monies generated through the release of assets belonging to the Branch shall be deposited in the Branch General Fund.
+5.1b Monies generated through the release of assets belonging to the Branch shall be deposited in the Branch General Fund account.

-A.11.1.c) Monies generated through the release of assets belonging to a specific Office or Guild shall be deposited in the General Fund and attributed to that Office or Guild’s Budget.
+5.1c Monies generated through the release of assets belonging to a specific Office or Guild shall be deposited in the General Fund account and attributed to that Office or Guild’s available budget.

-A.11.1.d) Monies donated to the Branch, unless specified by the donor, shall be deposited in the Branch General Fund.
+5.1d Monies donated to the Branch shall be deposited in the Branch General Fund account, unless specified by the donor.

-A.11.1.e) Any revenue not covered shall be deposited in the Branch General Fund.
+5.1e Any other monies recieved not covered in the above shall be deposited in the Branch General Fund account.

-A.11.2) Receipts should be given, whenever practical, for revenue from donations or equipment liquidation.
+5.1f Receipts (or acknowledgement letter) should be given, whenever practical, for revenue from donations or equipment liquidation.
+A receipt book should be available to those receiving monies (e.g. gate staff) should a receipt be requested.

-7. Expense Authorizations
+5.2 Expense Authorizations

-A.7.1) No Officer of any level has the authority to authorize payments that do not support the Society's tax exempt purpose.
+5.2a No Officer of any level has the authority to authorize payments that do not support the Society's tax exempt purpose.

-A.7.1.a) Overall guidelines for classes of expenditures are delineated in the Society Chancellor of the Exchequer Officer's Handbook.
+5.2b Classification of expenditures for reporting purposes should follow guidelines as delineated in the Society Chancellor of the Exchequer Officer's Handbook.

+5.2c All expenditures shall be made by draft/cheque from the branch general fund chequing account, unless the expenditure is a direct draw from a separate dedicated fund which has a separate bank account.

+5.2d Requests for payments, either direct payments, reimbursements or cash advances, must be made in writing by submitting a “Cheque Request” form to the Exchequers office, either in person, by mail, or by electronic attachment.
+Authorization for requests lies in the hands of:

+- the officer to whose budget the requested expenditure will be charged

+- the autocrat/event steward for the event to which the expenditures will be charged

+- the Seneschal, for all other expenditures

+5.2e Expenditures for items specified in the approved annual branch budget (e.g. monies for martial practice supplies, web-site fees, Post Office box or storage locker rent, etc.) are considered “approved” by the ratification of the budget for that year.
+Expenditures for items outside the approved budget shall be considered by the Finance Committee on an individual basis.
 Authorizations shall be approved or denied by consensus of the officers present at the time a decision needs to be made.
-Authorizations shall be approved or denied by consensus of the officers present at the time a decision needs to be made,There shall be a minimum of three officers present, one of which shall be a member of the Financial Committee, before an expense authorization can be made.In reaching that consensus, each office shall have only one vote in financial matters (i.e.: The Seneschal and Contingency Deputy Seneschal shall only have one vote for the office of the Seneschal.)
-Upon approval, the Exchequer, as the chairperson of the Financial Committee shall sign the authorizing document (Budget Worksheet Reimbursement Request or Cash Advance Request).
+Authorizations shall be approved or denied by consensus of the officers present at the time a decision needs to be made,with a minimum of three officers present, one of which shall be a member of the Financial Committee.
+In reaching that consensus, each office shall have only one vote in financial matters (i.e.: The Seneschal and Contingency Deputy Seneschal shall only have one vote for the office of the Seneschal.)
+Upon approval, the Exchequer, as the chairperson of the Financial Committee shall sign the authorizing document (e.g. the Cheque Request).

-A.7.1.b) If the reasonableness of the expense is uncertain, the Exchequer shall be consulted prior to any commitment.
-If necessary, the Exchequer shall consult with their immediate superior.
+5.2f If there are any questions or concerns about reasonableness of an expenditure, the question should be submitted to the Financial Committee for discussion and resolution..
+If necessary, the Exchequer shall consult with Kingdom superior.
+Note that most expenditures for events should have been outlined in the event bid submitted.

-A.7.3) Cash advance requests require a completed Cheque Request Form, and shall be approved by the Financial Committee.
-Reconciliation of cash advances shall occur within 90 days of the advance and, if at all possible, should occur before the end of the current financial quarter.
+5.2g Cash advance requests require a completed Cheque Request Form, and shall be approved by the Financial Committee.
+Reconciliation of cash advances shall occur within 10 days of completion of the event for which cash advance was requested.
+If at all possible, reconciliation and return of any unspent advances should occur before the end of the current financial quarter.

-A.7.4) Event Bid and Special Project Expense authorizations shall be approved/denied by the Wyewood Council (as defined in the Customary).
-Thoughtful consideration should be undertaken by the officers before committing Wyewood's funds.